 How to Grow a Christmas Tree

 If you have access to roadside trees, do not worry if your 12-inch specimen is misshapen as long as it is healthy and the nearby trees—probably its parents—look good.
-(This is sort of like evaluating your husband’s father to see what you can expect to see down the line.)
 The fact is, though we have had differences in color, scent and fullness in our trees, we have never had a bad one grace our home.

 I have successfully planted trees in all seasons, but if you classify yourself as a less-attentive gardener, fall planting will bring the best results.
 Never use a string trimmer around your trees, especially the young ones.
 You will lose a year’s growth sooner or later if you do.
 Guaranteed.
 And though I personally don’t like the heavily sheared look, some shearing is necessary to maintain symmetry and fullness for your perfect specimen.

 I still have a 10-year supply of trees tucked here and there around the yard.
 Given my age and the fact that I do not know how much longer I will stay in this house, I instituted a planting moratorium a few years ago.
 I have since rethought that policy and may again resort to picking up a tree a year if the opportunity presents itself.